szanislaw/shawn-htx-ds-sub/README.md

 The custom common-voice dataset provided within the question paper should be downloaded and extracted into the folder in which this repository is cloned.

-Additionally, the fineetuned model can be accessed publicly here: https://huggingface.co/szanislaw/wav2vec2-large-960h-cv
+Additionally, the fineetuned model can be accessed publicly here: https://huggingface.co/szanislaw/wav2vec2-large-960h-cv and should be cloned into the asr-train folder for usage.

 Task 1: